Back

 Staff Attorney, San Bernardino x178

 Chris is a Staff Attorney based out of our San Bernardino office.
 He represents both detained and non-detained clients going through deportation proceedings.
 Prior to joining CARECEN, Chris was a Law Clerk for the Juvenile Innocence and Fair Sentencing Clinic at Loyola Law School where he represented individuals serving life without parole sentences for crimes committed as juveniles.
 Chris earned his law degree from Loyola Law School and received his B.A. in Government from Cornell University.
-Chris is a proud born and raised New Yorker.
+Chris is a proud-born and raised New Yorker.
 When Chris is not working for his clients, he is waking up early on weekends to watch the English Premier League and slowly building a vinyl collection.

 Christopher Peterson

-Staff Attorney, Los Angeles x212
+Senior Staff Attorney, Los Angeles x212

 Christopher Peterson is a staff attorney at CARECEN and mainly represents unaccompanied minors in removal proceedings seeking humanitarian forms of relief.
 Additionally, as part of CARECEN’s Deportation Defense Unit, he has taken on adult cases and has volunteered serving migrants in transit at the San Ysidro-Tijuana Border.
 Prior to joining CARECEN, Christopher dedicated his law school career to advocating for the immigrant community through Loyola’s Immigrant Justice Clinic, which gave him the opportunity to represent immigrants in removal proceedings in El Paso, Texas.
 Christopher has also engaged in local advocacy efforts with the Urban Peace Institute, where he explored ways to mitigate the immigration consequences caused by the indiscriminate use of gang databases.
 Christopher’s passion to serve the immigrant community arose from his experience growing up in the diverse community of Los Angeles.

-Staff Attorney, Los Angeles x067
+Staff Attorney, Los Angeles x148

 Raymundo Aguilar

-Law Grad, San Bernardino x203
+OLAP Accredited Representative (Full), San Bernardino x203

 Raymundo was born and raised in Orange County, CA and is the proud son of Mexican immigrants.
 He studied Philosophy and Spanish at UC Santa Barbara and received his bachelor’s degree in 2018.
 After his undergraduate studies, Raymundo attended law school in San Diego at California Western School of Law.
 During law school, Raymundo pursued immigration-related internships.
 His first immigration internship was with Al Otro Lado (AOL) where he primarily worked with detainees at the Otay Mesa Detention Center.
 He then joined his law school’s ACCESS Clinic which focused on helping immigrant victims of domestic violence.
 Raymundo went on to work at a private immigration office in downtown San Diego where he worked on both family-based petitions and business-immigration matters.
 Raymundo believes his commitment to helping immigrants is a commitment towards helping the country prosper.
 Raymundo spends his spare time reading non-fiction, watching good movies, and listening to music.